Factbox: Republicans vying to take on Obama in 2012

 RON PAUL

-An anti-war member of the House from Texas who ran unsuccessfully for the party's 2008 nomination, libertarian Paul, 76, has for years pushed many of the positions that are now part of the Tea Party platform.
+An anti-war congressman from Texas who ran unsuccessfully for the party's 2008 nomination, libertarian Paul, 76, has for years pushed many of the positions that are now part of the Tea Party platform.
 His calls for steep cuts in the U.S. deficit and the size of government have moved to the mainstream.

 A forceful debater, Paul has a dedicated following, raising $8 million in the third quarter of 2011.
-He receives a steady support of 8 to 10 percent in national opinion polls and while he has not broken through to the larger electorate, recent polls show him closing in on Romney and Gingrich.
+He receives a steady support of 8 to 10 percent in national opinion polls, but has not broken through to the larger electorate.

-The three-term Texas governor has petered out after shooting to the top of the field when he jumped into the nomination race in August.

-Perry, 61, has been troubled by fumbling debate performances for much of his campaign.
-In a November Republican debate, he forgot the name of one of three government agencies he has pledged to eliminate if elected president.

 MICHELE BACHMANN